denis-berthier/CSP-Rules-V2.1/Examples/Sudoku/README.txt

-<> The Urhegyi-8.5 puzzle is the example of 2-step solutions discussed in sections 6.13 to 6.16 of the Basic User Manual, with all the details.
+<> The Urhegyi-8.5 puzzle is the example of 2-step solutions discussed in sections 6.15 to 6.18 of the Basic User Manual, with all the details.

-<> The pisces2#523-9.0-W7.clp puzzle is an example of trying to reduce the number of steps in a resolution path (as described in section 6.17 of the Basic User Manual).
+<> The Fewer-steps folder includes the two examples of how to reduce the number of steps in a resolution path (as described in section 6.19 of the Basic User Manual): one using mainly chain rules (the pisces2#523-9.0-W7.clp puzzle) and one using mainly Subset rules (the "Tatooine-Tosche-Station.clp" puzzle).